 GUIDE (Growing Up In Digital Europe: EuroCohort) will be Europe’s first comparative birth cohort survey: a Research Infrastructure that will be an important source of high quality longitudinal statistical evidence to support the development of social policies which will enhance the wellbeing of children, young people and their families across Europe for many years to come.
+GUIDE has been recently appointed to the ESFRI 2020 Roadmap for top ranked European research infrastructures.

 Led by Jennifer Symonds, UCD & Gary Pollock, Manchester Metropolitan University.